Lake Albert (Africa): Geography

 Lake Albert is located on the border between Uganda and the Democratic Republic of the Congo.
 It is the northernmost of the chain of lakes in the Albertine Rift, the western branch of the East African Rift.

 It is about 160 km long and 30 km across at its widest, with a maximum depth of 51 m, and a surface elevation of 619 m above sea level.

 Lake Albert is part of the complicated system of the upper Nile.
 Its main sources are the White Nile, ultimately coming from Lake Victoria to the southeast, and the Semliki River, which issues from Lake Edward to the southwest.
 The water of the Victoria Nile is much less saline than that of Lake Albert.
 The lake's outlet, at its northernmost tip, is the Albert Nile section of the White Nile.
 The river later becomes known as the Mountain Nile when its course enters South Sudan.

 At the southern end of the lake, where the Semliki comes in, there are swamps.
-The Rwenzori Mountains are to the south of the lake and to the northwest, the Blue Mountains.
+The Rwenzori Mountains are to the south of the lake, and to the northwest are the Blue Mountains.
 The few settlements along the shore include Butiaba and Pakwach.